 Description

-A unique within the context of the owning EnumeratedValueDomain.
-A PermissibleValue can be associated with an identifier, which, in ADL would be an "at" code.
+A unique value within the context of the owning EnumeratedValueDomain.
+A PermissibleValue can be associated with an identifier, which, in ADL ,would be an "at" code.
 A permissible value can be associated with one or more language specific designations and optional descriptions, which represent the ADL term_definitions section (as applied to "at" codes).
 A PermissibleValue may also reference a ConceptReference via the ConceptReferenceInstance association,where the ConceptReference identifies the intended meaning for the value.

 Diagrams